-Free Application for Federal Student Aid (FAFSA) and Financial Aid Data Form (FADF) available at Diné College's OFA&S at Tsaile, Shiprock and regional sites, any high school counselor's office, or online at www.fafsa.edu.gov.
-The FAFSA/ISIR response will determine a student's Expected Family Contribution (EFC).
+- Free Application for Federal Student Aid (FAFSA) and Financial Aid Data Form (FADF) which are available at Diné College's OFA&S at Tsaile, Shiprock and regional sites.
+The FAFSA/ISIR response will determine a student's Expected Family Contribution (EFC). - Financial Aid Data Forms and other financial aid are available at Diné College's Office of Financial Aid & Scholarship and online at www.dinecollege.edu.

-Financial Aid Data Forms and other financial aid information is available at Diné College's Office of Financial Aid & Scholarship and online at www.dinecollege.edu.
+NOTE: In order to be considered for funding, a Degree

-NOTE: In order to be considered for funding, a Degree Checklist is required at the start of every semester.
+Checklist is required at the start of every semester through the Diné College drop box (usually done by your advisor).